Clarity logoClarity logoClarity

 What happens after earning the CFA — membership requirements, continuing education, CFA societies, complementary credentials, and career development.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

-Passing Level III of the CFA exam is an enormous achievement; but it's not the finish line.
+Passing Level III of the CFA exam is an enormous achievement, but it's not the finish line.
 Earning the right to use the CFA designation requires additional steps beyond passing the exams, and maintaining the charter involves ongoing obligations.
 Beyond compliance, there's a rich ecosystem of CFA societies, continuing education, complementary credentials, and volunteer opportunities that can significantly amplify the value of your charter.
 This guide covers everything that happens after you pass Level III: how to obtain the charter, what membership entails, how to keep growing professionally, and how to give back to the profession that invested in you.

 Obtaining the Charter: From Passing Level III to "CFA"